 I also created a “Me” tab where I gather mentions and searches for my name so I can monitor my personal brand.
 I suggest you do the same.

-If you have found this helpful please “Like” Ken Morico on Facebook or add me to a circle on Google+.
+Facebook is constantly changing the user interface and methods for separating business and personal.
 I’ll be posting more articles on Facebook strategies and learnings as I go, so please subscribe to my blog to stay notified and schedule a Facebook consulting session with me to help with recent changes.
 Also, I periodically update this page with new information, so bookmark it for reference.